H. J. C. Turner: Rugby union career

 By 1871, Turner had moved to Manchester and there he played for the Manchester Football Club.
 Turner made his international debut on 27 March 1871 at Edinburgh in the Scotland vs England match, the first international rugby match.
 He was one of four Manchester players to be selected.
 He was not selected to play for England again, perhaps due to his possible emigration.

 Later life and career

 In 1871, Turner was living in Manchester, boarding at the Albion Hotel in the Piccadilly district of the city.
 He was a banker's clerk.
-His brother, Edmund, had migrated to the United States previous to this, but whether Henry joined him there is not known.
+His brother, Edmund, had previously migrated to the United States, but whether Henry joined him there is not known.
 His old school, Lancing College, registered him as having died in a publication of their register in 1900, but a date or details were not given.